 There has been a dramatic rise over the past few years in the number of organizations and businesses that have contributed to the promotion of sustainability through conservation.
 The Earth Day Network has been playing a large part in bringing conservationist and green enthusiasts together.
 Sharing ideas and discussing new ways to support the planet is a very important part of conservation.

 Large organizations and non-profits like the CGI (Clinton Global Initiative) have been working on successful emission reduction projects in the San Francisco Bay area.
 While climate control has continued to worsen, collaborative and individual acts are vital for any successful green campaign.
 As human beings, we’re constantly told to reduce our carbon footprint, consume less unhealthy foods, and spend less time in the shower!
 But let’s take a minute to step back and look at this from a different perspective.
 In order to support crop biodiversity, we don’t have to stop doing things.
 You can start doing something instead!
-Support your local farmer!
+Shop local markets and support your local farmer!
 Eat out at farm to table restaurants.

 According to The United Nations’ Food and Agriculture Organization–